 a wireless network and mobile app heighten the full experience of the memorial

-a reworked sculptural program allows visitors to experience narratives from eisenhower’s presidency in the round
+a reworked sculptural program allows visitors to experience narratives from eisenhower’s presidency

 figural sculptures replace a strictly bas relief sculptural program